Miller's goal gives Rangers 1-0 win over Detroit in OT

 The Red Wings have earned points in five straight games, going 3-0-2.

 New York has won two in a row following a three-game losing streak.
-The Rangers had 81 shots on goal over their previous two games, but didn't do much offensively against the Red Wings.
+The Rangers had 81 shots on goal over their previous two games but didn't do much offensively against the Red Wings.

+''Neither team was generating a lot of offensive chances,'' New York coach Alain Vigneault said. ''The quality of the ice today was just horrendous, and when you can't put two passes together, it is hard to demonstrate any skill.
+There wasn't any room in the neutral zone, so both teams were just crossing the red line and dumping it in to try to create something down low.''

+Lundqvist's previous shutout this season was Nov.
+1 against St. Louis.
+He made 35 saves in that 5-0 victory.
+His .904 save percentage this season is well below his norm - he's never finished lower than .912.

+''Hank has gone through some challenging times, but he worked at it and now he's back to where we need him,'' Vigneault said. ''That was a big shutout for us.''

-NOTES: Red Wings F Thomas Vanek hit the post from in close late in the first, but he left the game after that period for an undisclosed reason and didn't return. ...
+NOTES: Red Wings F Thomas Vanek hit the post from in close late in the first, but he left the game after the period with a lower-body injury and didn't return.
+Blashill said he didn't think it was anything ''long, long term'' but he'd know more Monday. ...
 The Rangers improved to 17-7-0 on the road.
-They have the most road victories in the NHL.
+They have the most road victories in the NHL. ...
+Rangers rookie Pavel Buchnevich had his eight-game point streak snapped.

 UP NEXT